Jessebrewer988/web-dev-resources/README.md

 ** [The Programmer's Hangout](https://discord.me/coding) - this was started by Brad Traversy, I believe

 **This is unfinished but I will keep adding to it.

+*Todo - portfolios, data structures and algorithsm, JavaScript frameworks and libraries